-For those counties where the Dept allows the HCB service provider to develop the person-centered service plan due to lack of other available willing and qualified providers, per the contract the SEP is required to do the following in regards to mitigating conflict: Obtaining a waiver annually from the Dept. to provide direct services based on criteria in applicable Department regulations.
-If the Contractor is granted a waiver to provide services, the Contractor shall provide written notification to the client and/or guardian of the potential influence the Contractor has on the service planning process.
+For those counties where the Department allows the HCBS provider to develop the person-centered service plan due to lack of other available willing and qualified providers, per the contract the Single Entry Point (SEP) is required to do the following in regard to mitigating conflict: Obtaining a waiver annually from the Department to provide direct services based on criteria in applicable Department regulations.
+If the contractor is granted a waiver to provide services, the contractor shall provide written notification to the client and/or guardian of the potential influence the contractor has on the service planning process and ensure the client and/or guardian are informed of their choice.

 The Contractor shall provide the client and/or guardian with written information about how to file a provider agency and/or SEP agency complaint.
-Upon client and/or guardian request, the Contractor shall provide an option for the client and/or guardian to request a different SEP to develop the Service Plan.
-The Contractor shall provide an option for the Service Plan to be monitored by a different SEP entity or individual.
+Upon Client and/or guardian request, the contractor shall provide an option for the client and/or guardian to request a different SEP to develop the service plan.
+The contractor shall provide an option for the service plan to be monitored by a different SEP entity or individual.